SEB-Core/mongoose-recipes/README.md

 }
 ```

-For this, we'll follow these steps:
+For this, you'll follow these steps:
 1. Find and Update the recipe using the id from the params
 2. Passing in the updated fields
 3. Send a response